 The description of evolution given above applies once the world contains a genetic material that can influence its own rate of copying by reflecting the environment.
-In living systems, these remarkable properties are produced by the Central Dogma of molecular biology (DNA, proteins and the genetic code that allows the former to specify the latter: see Box 1.)
+In living systems, these remarkable properties are produced by the Central Dogma of molecular biology (see Box 1 below).
 Perhaps a stronger argument for Intelligent Design is that no natural process could create such a versatile system in the first place?

 It is true that at present, evolutionary science does not have a clear, detailed and well-accepted explanation for how the Central Dogma of molecular biology emerged.
 But does that mean it is time to embrace Intelligent Design as a better approach?
 By analogy, current medical science has not found the cure for cancer.
 Taken in isolation, this sound-bite could lead to the misleading view that existing research directions, developed for decades, are best written off as a failure.
 This would miss an important context.
 Many aspects of cancer are now being treated with far greater effectiveness than ever before as a result of ongoing research.
 However, these cures are not robust (all-encompassing) enough to be summarized into the statement “we have found the cure for cancer.”
 This status is typical of big questions within science: failure to reach the sound-bite goal should not be mistaken for evidence that the research program has failed.
 Scientific progress is measured by the insights that research produces, and their implications for where we might usefully look next.
 These insights may even open up new awareness of just how much we do not understand, but characterizing the past few decades of cancer research as an exhaustive search that has ended in failure would be more than premature: it would be actively misleading.
 This final section of the article offers context to help the reader judge whether a similar situation holds for current research into natural processes that explain the origin of genetic information.